chobolife/study_english/bread_barbershop/Season_1/Episode_02_Munchkin_Donut.md

 * * *
 - Oh hey, how come you're in so early?
 - Ah I'm never cutting another kid's hair as long as I live.
-- Please don't make a sin.
+- Please don't make a scene.
 Master bread is going to cut your hair so nice.
 - I won't.
 No way.
 - I heard that he is best with the kids.
 - Yes, he is.
 I heard that, too.